informalsystems/partnership-heliax/2023/Q1/artifacts/PoS-pseudocode/PoS-model-redelegation.md

         if total_amount > 0 then
           slash_validator(dest_validators, slash, total_amount, validator_address)

-    //unfreeze the validator (Step 2.5 of cubic slashing)
+    // unfreeze the validator (Step 2.5 of cubic slashing)
-    //this step is done in advance when the evidence is found
+    // this step is done in advance when the evidence is found
-    //by setting validators[validator_address].frozen[cur_epoch+unbonding_length+1]=false
+    // by setting validators[validator_address].frozen[cur_epoch+unbonding_length+1]=false
-    //note that this index could have been overwritten if more evidence for the same validator
+    // note that this index could have been overwritten if more evidence for the same validator
-    //where found since then
+    // where found since then
   cur_epoch = cur_epoch + 1
 }
 ```